iTwin/itwinjs-core/docs/presentation/Hierarchies/RootNodeRule.md

 Root node rules are used to define nodes that are displayed at the root hierarchy level.

-The rules have two types of attributes - for defining *placement* and for defining *branch content*.
-The latter attributes only get used if the rule does get used after evaluating the former.
+The rules have two types of attributes: for defining *placement* and for defining *branch content*. *Placement* attributes can make the whole rule return no nodes (e.g. when [condition](#attribute-condition) evaluates to `false`).
+In that case *branch content* attributes have no effect.

 ## Attributes